Head and Neck Cancer Diagnosis and Staging

 We might also examine less accessible areas of the head and neck using an endoscope, which is a thin, lighted tube that goes through the nose and into the throat.

-In addition, we often take biopsies so we can study the affected tissue under a microscope.
+In addition, we take a biopsy (removal of a sample of tissue) so we can study the affected tissue under a microscope.

 Once we have a head and neck cancer diagnosis, we determine the stage (extent) of the cancer.
 The stage tells us how advanced the cancer is, which is critical in helping us determine the best course of treatment.